-Create your first Bing Custom Search instance
+Quickstart: Create your first Bing Custom Search instance

 To use Bing Custom Search, you need to create a custom search instance that defines your view or slice of the web.
-The instance contains settings that specify the public domains, subsites, and webpages that you want Bing to search, and any ranking adjustments.
-To create the instance, use the Bing Custom Search portal.
+This instance contains the public domains, websites, and webpages that you want to search, along with any ranking adjustments you may want.

 Create a custom search instance